minicomp/ed/documentation.md

 ---
 ~~~

-Besides replacing content and creating new texts, you will probably  want to edit the `_config.yml` file to replace the boilerplate information with your own personalized information in the relevant categories.
+Besides replacing content and creating new texts, you will probably  want to edit the `_config.yml` file to replace the boilerplate information we provided with your own personalized information in the relevant categories.
 Avoid replacing the information in categories that are not clear to you.
+Make sure to use proper YAML formatting when writing in the `_config.yml` file.
+Here's [a good reference source](http://docs.ansible.com/ansible/YAMLSyntax.html) in case you have doubts.

 ---